India, Pakistan and the Kashmir attack: What we know

 What will happen next?

-Some fear New Delhi's diplomatic moves may just be an opening salvo -- with the potential risk of military action.
+The two countries have traded small arms fire across the Line of Control, the de facto border in contested Kashmir, for five consecutive nights.

-The worst attack in recent years in Indian-run Kashmir was at Pulwama in 2019, when insurgents rammed a car packed with explosives into a police convoy, killing 40 and wounding 35.
+The worst attack in recent years in Indian-run Kashmir was at Pulwama in 2019, when an insurgent rammed a car packed with explosives into a security forces convoy, killing 40 and wounding 35.

 Indian fighter jets carried out air strikes on Pakistani territory 12 days later.